There are many differences and similarities between C programming language and Java. A list of top differences between C and Java are given below:

 C supports goto statement. | Java doesn't support goto statement. | |

-There are many differences and similarities between C++ programming language and Java.
-A list of top differences between C++ and Java are given below:
+There are many differences and similarities between C++ and Java language.
+Some differences between C++ and Java are mentioned below:

 S.No | C++ Language | Java |